Parliamentary constituencies in Devon

+and 9 County constituencies, one of which crosses the county boundary with Somerset.

 Constituencies

-2010 boundary changes

-Under the Fifth Periodic Review of Westminster constituencies, the Boundary Commission for England decided to increase the number of seats in Devon from 11 to 12, with the creation of Central Devon, which impacted on neighbouring constituencies.
-An adjusted Teignbridge constituency was renamed Newton Abbot.
-Plymouth, Devonport, and Plymouth, Sutton were renamed Plymouth, Moor View, and Plymouth, Sutton and Devonport respectively following a small realignment of the boundary between the two constituencies.
+In the 2024 United Kingdom general election, Devon elected the following MPs:

-Proposed boundary changes
+2024 boundary changes

 See 2023 Periodic Review of Westminster constituencies for further details.

-Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.

-The commission has proposed that Devon be combined with Avon and Somerset as a sub-region of the South West Region, resulting in significant change to the existing pattern of constituencies.
-In Devon, East Devon, and Tiverton and Honiton would disappear, being replaced by Exeter East and Exmouth, Honiton and Sidmouth, and the cross-county boundary constituency of Tiverton and Minehead.
-Torridge and West Devon and Totnes would be renamed Torridge and Tavistock, and South Devon respectively.
-The following seats are proposed:
+For the 2023 Periodic Review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine Devon with Avon and Somerset as a sub-region of the South West Region, resulting in significant change to the existing pattern of constituencies.
+In Devon, East Devon, and Tiverton and Honiton were abolished, being replaced by Exmouth and Exeter East, Honiton and Sidmouth, and the cross-county boundary constituency of Tiverton and Minehead.
+Torridge and West Devon and Totnes were renamed Torridge and Tavistock, and South Devon respectively, despite only minor boundary changes to each.

+The following seats resulted from the boundary review: